river in a wood using visual effects

 • Compositing, 3D modelling, and animation

-• Costs associated with Generative AI (GenAI) used in the VFX pipeline.
+• Costs associated with Generative AI (GenAI) used within a qualifying VFX pipeline, subject to standard UK expenditure and compliance rules.

 Essential Requirements for the VFX Uplift